zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Indexes the location at the specified resolution
+Indexes the location at the specified resolution.